 Low-interest rates have reduced the relative cost of interest payments on government debt.
 Given that public sector debt has risen significantly in the past six years, this lower cost of servicing debt is important for the relative cost of interest payments.

 5. Capital Investment

-The period of low interest rates makes investment financed by borrowing more attractive.
+The period of low-interest rates makes investment financed by borrowing more attractive.
 With lower interest rates investment gives a relatively better rate of return because the cost of borrowing is low.
-Many economists suggest now is a good time for the government to finance more public sector investment.
-It is also good for firms who wish to expand and invest.
+At a low rate of investment, more projects will have a rate of return higher than the cost of borrowing.

 In 2015, inflation fell to 0% below base rates of 0.5%, meaning real interest rates have become positive.